jhvanderschee/jekyllcodex/_posts/2017-11-18-building-a-webshop-with-jekyll.md

 - Cartes Bancaires
 - Gift cards

-Although I know that this webshop is far from perfect, it allow you to sell products in almost any country, for a very small fee.
+Although this webshop is far from perfect, it allow you to sell products in almost any country, for a very small fee.
 All fields in the ceckout form are automagically added to your confirmation email and when you add radio buttons with a price and description, these values will be added to the order (i.e. gift wrapping or shipping method).